 any Remediable Default which is continuing on or before the date of completion of the Acquisition; and

-any other Senior Event of Default which is continuing, where such Event of Default is capable of being remedied on or before the date falling ten Business Days of the completion of the Acquisition; and
+any other Senior Event of Default which is continuing, where such Event of Default is capable of being remedied on or before the date falling ten Business Days of the completion of the Acquisition;

+in any case where the Acquisition Party is an Approved Investor or the Original Mezzanine Lender, that Approved Investor or the Original Mezzanine Lender is not prohibited from being an owner under any hotel management agreement in respect of any Property; and

 in any case where the Acquisition Party is a Third Party, the Mezzanine Lenders and/or the Third Party deposit with the Senior Agent cash in cleared funds in an aggregate amount not less than the Senior Secured Obligations.

 Any cash received by the Senior Agent under subparagraph (v) above must be applied by the Senior Agent in prepayment of the Senior Secured Obligations on the date of the completion of the Acquisition.